 Each rice has its unique aroma and texture, but the ones that stand out the most are called Khao Hom Pai which is high fiber and Vitamin E. There is black sticky rice which has glutinous characteristics, Khao Niew Daeng which is planted around Pang Kam, Bue Paloe Si a round shaped rice that has Japanese characteristics.
 One that is is very famous is called Forget Husband Rice, which some say its so delicious that it makes you forget your husband, which is the Hmong breed.
 Sin Lek is a rice that has been crossbred between Hom Nin and Jasmine rice.
 Not only is it tasty but very high in nutrients too.

-Pai people know their rice and find the way to pair their food with rice very well.
+Pai people know their rice and find a way to pair their food with rice very well.

 Khao Som using Khao Hom Pai